I can remember a time when I was really concerned about building my friends list on Facebook and other social sites.

 I was concerned because I was wanting to have a business page to promote my website.

 It was suggested that you build your friend list to 5000 first.
 So I did!
-And yes, I did know or was acquainted with most of them in some fashion.
+And yes, I did know or was acquainted with most of them in some form or fashion.

-But I soon learned that these “so-called” friends never visited my business page.
+But as time passed, I soon learned that these “so-called” friends never visited my business page.

 That account still exists but I can’t access it.
 You see, someone reported it as a “Fake Account” and I lost access to it!